Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Natural Colorants, More

-Since my last post about natural colorants I’ve gotten some questions about using ingredients that change the color of the soap or cosmetic but that really wasn’t the point of the ingredient.
+Since my last post about natural colorants I’ve gotten some questions about using ingredients that change the color of the soap or cosmetic, where that really wasn’t the point of the ingredient.

 Lets review the definitions.
 I’m just including the important bits, and bolding the really important bits.